Quantum-inspired Chemical Rule for Discovering Topological Materials: Results and Discussion

-We further analyze accuracy and balanced accuracy as functions of compositional complexity (Fig.~\ref{fig:performance}(c)–(d)).
+We further analyze accuracy and balanced accuracy as functions of compositional complexity (Figure~\ref{fig:performance}(c)-(d)).
 Because five- and six-element materials are extremely rare in the labeled dataset, we restrict our analysis to compounds with one to four distinct elements to ensure that each validation fold contains both trivial and topological samples.
 The model performs most robustly for binary and ternary materials, which constitute the majority of the dataset.
 For one-element and four-element compounds, the accuracy remains relatively high; however, the balanced accuracy drops significantly for four-element systems.
-This discrepancy arises from the strong label imbalance evident in Fig.~\ref{fig:performance}(a), where the fraction of topological materials decreases markedly as the number of constituent elements increases.
+This discrepancy arises from the strong label imbalance evident in Figure~\ref{fig:performance}(a), where the fraction of topological materials decreases markedly as the number of constituent elements increases.
 As a consequence, accuracy alone becomes misleading, reinforcing the necessity of reporting balanced accuracy in this setting.
-On the independent test set (Fig.~\ref{fig:performance}(d)), the learned rule achieves 83.3\% accuracy for binary materials and 84.8\% for ternary materials.
+On the independent test set (Figure~\ref{fig:performance}(d)), the learned rule achieves 83.3\% accuracy for binary materials and 84.8\% for ternary materials.
+To compare the performance of HQCNN against CVNN and ANN, a detailed analysis is presented in Section~S5 of the SI.

-Finally, Fig.~\ref{fig:performance}(e)–(f) provides an uncertainty-resolved analysis based on the magnitude of $g^{Q}(M)$.
-The model exhibits high accuracy and minimal standard deviation for $|g^{Q}(M)| > 20$, where classifications are consistently reliable.
+Finally, Figure~\ref{fig:performance}(e)-(f) provides an uncertainty-resolved analysis based on the magnitude of $g^{Q}(M)$.
+The model exhibits high accuracy and minimal standard deviation for $|g^{Q}(M)| \ge 20$, where classifications are consistently reliable.
 In the intermediate region $-20 < g^{Q}(M) < 20$, the accuracy decreases and the standard deviation increases, reflecting intrinsically higher classification uncertainty near the decision boundary.
-This behavior supports the use of $|g^{Q}(M)| > 20$ as a practical high-confidence threshold for screening applications.
-Additional confidence-score analysis from the topological-phase perspective is provided in Section~S4 of the SI, further clarifying the reliability regions of the $g^{Q}(M)$ rule.
+This behavior supports the use of $|g^{Q}(M)| \ge 20$ as a practical high-confidence threshold for screening applications.
+A detailed confidence-score analysis from the topological-phase perspective is provided in Section~S6 of the SI.
+In particular, for topological predictions ($g^{Q}(M) \ge 20$), the classification accuracy reaches 92.8\% on the independent test set——substantially higher than the overall test set accuracy of 83.5\%——further validating the reliability of this threshold.

 For the high-throughput screening stage, we applied our quantum-inspired diagnostic function, $g^{Q}(M)$, to all 1,433 materials in the discovery space.
 Each material’s topological character was first assessed based on its $g^{Q}(M)$ value.
 Based on the diagnostic results, among the 142 materials initially identified as topological (i.e., $g^Q(M) > 0$), we screened 79 materials that satisfied the high-confidence topologically nontrivial classification criterion (i.e., $g^Q(M) \ge 20$).